 This application is evaluated separately by the Cal State East Bay Admissions Office.
 Follow university deadlines for admission requirements.
 If the University denies you, this overrides any Nursing Program admission offers.

 Candidates who are currently attending Cal State East Bay need not complete an application for university admission UNLESS they will graduate in another major before the term when they would BEGIN the Nursing Program.
-For example, if applying for Fall 2019 admission, Cal State East Bay students must fill out a Cal State East Bay university application if they will graduate Fall 2018, Winter 2019, Spring 2019 or Summer 2019
+For example, if applying for Fall 2019 admission, Cal State East Bay students must fill out a Cal State East Bay university application if they will graduate Fall 2018, Spring 2019 or Summer 2019

 CAL STATE EAST BAY PRE-LICENSURE/LVN "NursingCAS" APPLICATION (requires a fee)